njase/perf/docs/usage_details.md

 ### Usage details
-Let us assume that there is a MyApp application which you want to benchmark in some particular scenario.
+Let us assume that there is an application called MyApp which you want to benchmark in some particular scenario.

 A typical use case for such a benchmarking would be: